 AdBlue© is a registered trademark for a solution that reduces emissions from the exhausts of UK diesel vehicles to comply with Euro 6 emissions standards

-Originally just seen in Euro 6 compliant commercial vehicles, AdBlue© injection systems are now becoming a feature of all new modern diesel cars to hit emissions targets.
+Originally just seen in Euro 6 compliant commercial vehicles, AdBlue© injection systems are now becoming a feature of all new modern diesel vehicles to hit emissions targets.

-If you drive a diesel car the answer to this question depends usually on how new your car is.
-Ensure you don’t find out your car uses ad blue when a warning light comes on the dashboard.
+If you drive a diesel vehicle the answer to this question depends usually on how new your vehicle is.
+Ensure you don't find out your vehicle uses ad blue when a warning light comes on the dashboard.

-If you are unsure is your car needs AdBlue© consult the handbook and check to see you your car has an AdBlue© filler cap and where to locate it.
-Often the ad blue cap is next to the fuel cap but in some models, it can be located in different areas of the car.
+If you are unsure is your vehicle needs AdBlue© consult the handbook and check to see you your vehicle has an AdBlue© filler cap and where to locate it.
+Often the ad blue cap is next to the fuel cap but in some models, it can be located in different areas of the vehicle.

 A full top up of AdBlue© should last between 3000 and 20,000 miles depending on the manufacturer and sometimes doesn’t need topping up until your next service.